-In general, children inherit their eye color from their parents, a combination of the eye colors of the mother and father.
-Now you can predict your baby's eye color by selecting mom's and dad's eye colors to see your customized baby eye color chart.
+In general, children inherit their eye color from their parents, a combination of the eye colors of Mom and Dad.
+Now you can predict your baby's eye color instantly by selecting mom's and dad's eye colors to see your customized baby eye color chart.

 Each person carries two copies of every gene, one copy inherited from mom and one inherited from dad.
 Homozygous means that the two copies match (for example, maybe both copies are for brown eyes).
 If someone is heterozygous, it means that the two copies of the gene differ (for example, one for brown and one for non-brown).
 It's usually impossible to determine by looking at a person's eye color whether she is heterozygous or homozygous.

-Dominance of one copy of the gene over the other means that the dominant copy has an effect you can see, in this case, you can see that the person has brown eyes, and the effect of the other gene copy is hidden.
-Brown and maybe green are considered dominant.
-Thus a brown-eyed person may carry both a brown version and a non-brown version of the gene, and either copy may be passed to his children.
+A dominance of one copy of the gene over the other means that the dominant copy has an effect you can see, in this case, you can see that the person has brown eyes.
+Brown (and sometimes green) are considered dominant.
+So a brown-eyed person may carry both a brown version and a non-brown version of the gene, and either copy may be passed to his children.

-Two brown eyed parents, if both are heterozygous, can have a blue-eyed baby.
-By these rules it would seem that two blue-eyed parents cannot have a brown-eyed baby, because blue-eyed people are homozygous.
-However, eye color, as you remember, is polygenic, and those several other genes exert their effects as well.
-So yes, while it's unusual, it is possible for blue-eyed parents to have a brown-eyed child, as the baby eye color chart shows.
+Two brown-eyed parents (if both are heterozygous) can have a blue-eyed baby.
+By these rules, it would seem that two blue-eyed parents cannot have a brown-eyed baby because blue-eyed people are homozygous.
+However, since eye color is polygenic, several other genes exert their effects as well.
+So yes, while it's unusual, it is possible for blue-eyed parents to have a brown-eyed child!